996icu/996.ICU/README.md

 Join discussion at [#20](https://github.com/996icu/996.ICU/issues/20).

-An [anonymous vote page](exposure.md) shows a rank list of 996 (or more) companies.
-(Thanks to @LinXueyuanStdio)
+An [anonymous vote page](exposure.md) shows a rank list of companies with 996 work schedule (or worse).
+Thanks to @LinXueyuanStdio

 Contribution
 ---
-Feel free to adjust the format, add some contents or fix grammatical errors.
-Please note that add too many translations is getting off the track.
+Feel free to adjust the format, add contents or fix grammatical errors.
+Please note that translations are getting a little out of control.

 Community powers
 ---

  - [955.WLB](https://github.com/formulahendry/955.WLB) is a repo that maintains a whitelist of 955 work–life balanced companies.
-It promotes people to flee 996 and join  955.
+It helps people to break up with 996 and get back to 955.

- - [996.LAW](https://github.com/Y1ran/996.Law) is a repo that collects useful infomations about cases between employees and enterprise.
+ - [996.LAW](https://github.com/Y1ran/996.Law) is a repo that collects useful infomation about law suits between employees and employers.

- - [996.TSC](https://github.com/lxlxw/996.TSC) is a repo that designed to let more people know and join the activities of the 996.ICU.
+ - [996.TSC](https://github.com/lxlxw/996.TSC) is a repo designed to let more people know and join the activities of the 996.ICU community.

 License
 ---